• Skip to main content

 Do you believe that you will get the most out of your plan's benefits, including hospital inpatient care?
 If you do, evaluate plans with higher monthly premiums, low copayments, and low maximum out-of-pocket limits.
 Conversely, if your health is good and you rarely use services, look for plans with low premiums or a zero-dollar premium.
 These plans may have high out-of-pocket maximums and high deductibles, so weigh your risk carefully.

-2. Review Your Drug Costs
+2. Evaluate Your Prescription Costs

 3. Assess Your Need for Supplemental Coverage